-ECNL Player Identification: The ECNL Player Identification Program is intended to provide a better, more efficient, and streamlined process for identifying players with the potential to play with the US Soccer Youth National Teams, and to provide additional exposure and opportunity to top players across the ECNL.
-The ECNL Player ID Program identifies the top players in the ECNL and then provides opportunities for these players to be seen and trained by U.S. Soccer National Team staff.
-The ECNL Player ID Program was created under 4 key principles:
+ECNL Conference Selection: The ECNL Conference Selection Program is intended to provide a better, more efficient, and streamlined process for identifying players, and to provide additional exposure and opportunity to top players across the ECNL.
+The ECNL Conference Selection Program identifies the top players in the ECNL.
+The ECNL Conference Selection Program was created under 4 key principles:

 - Players should be scouted and evaluated in their regular environment.